nixworks/public/news/2017/09/29/README.md

 ##### War in Somalia
 ### [Al-Shabaab militants attack a military base outside the Somalian capital Mogadishu, with 15 soldiers reported dead. ](/news/2017/09/29/al-shabaab-militants-attack-a-military-base-outside-the-somalian-capital-mogadishu-with-15-soldiers-reported-dead.md)
-_Context: Somalia, War in Somalia, Somali military, Mogadishu, Al-Shabaab_
+_Context: War in Somalia, Somali military, Somalia, Al-Shabaab, Mogadishu_

 ##### 2017 Mumbai stampede
 ### [At least 22 people are killed and over 30 are seriously injured in a rush hour stampede on a footbridge between the Parel and Elphinstone Road railway stations in the Indian city of Mumbai. ](/news/2017/09/29/at-least-22-people-are-killed-and-over-30-are-seriously-injured-in-a-rush-hour-stampede-on-a-footbridge-between-the-parel-and-elphinstone-ro.md)